Scale 1 : 33, length is 83 cm, width 37 cm, height 103 cm

 The ship model Max Emanuel, photos, description and dimensions

 Please take your time to have a good look at the set of photos.
 There are several views of the entire model and of details.
 If you click on a photo you will get that photo in high resolution.
-Only these high resolution photographs show how much work and handicraft ability were put in the model.
-(If you use Microsoft Internet Explorer or Firefox, press F11 to minimize navigation bars and have a larger screen with the photos.)

 For the ship model a suitable display case is included, in which also the most important flags and flag compositions are shown, which were mentioned by Wolfram zu Mondfeld.
 The ship model flies the flags "Duke on board".
 Two pictures find you here: the flags before the ship in the display case and the ship in the showcase.
 The display case is made from beech wood with plexiglass.
 In the cover above there are three lights.
 The display case is 110 cm long, 49 cm wide and of 120 cm high.